 I always recommend that you get a hardshell suitcase if you plan on flying somewhere.
 They are much more durable than softshells, and they are definitely the better choice for air travel.
 Baggage handlers are just not gentle with your luggage, and a softshell is more likely to wind up broken or squished.

-Which also doesn’t mean that hardside suitcases are immune to being thrown around.
+This also doesn’t mean that hardside suitcases are immune to being thrown around.
 They are not, but they do hold up better.
 They usually have really durable shells that don’t break too easily.

 Also, pretty much all softside suitcases have external compartments and pockets, which is really rare on hardshells.
-This makes them better for travelling organized - if that's something that's important to you, then a softside is definitely a better fit.
+This makes them better for traveling organized – if that’s something that’s important to you, then a softside is definitely a better fit.

 One thing to note is that there aren’t a lot of differences when it comes to the materials this luggage is made of.
 Softsides are made from Polyester, and the hardsides are made from ABS plastic.
 So, in terms of durability and quality of materials, they are all very much like.